 How to make this recipe

-Step 1: Prepare the Chicken
+Step 1: Prepare the chicken

-Step 2: Sear Bananas and Carrots
+Step 2: Sear the bananas and carrots

-Step 3: Sear the Chicken
+Step 3: Sear the chicken

 PRO TIP: For the best Pochero, sear the chicken and other ingredients like the vegetables and chorizo.
 This extra step helps lock in flavors for a deeper and more savory stew.

-Step 4: Sear the Chorizo
+Step 4: Sear the chorizo

 Quickly sear the chorizo slices for about a minute to bring out their flavors.
 Once lightly browned, transfer to a plate.

-Step 5: Sauté the Aromatics
+Step 5: Sauté the aromatics

-Step 6: Saute the Tomato Paste
+Step 6: Sauté the tomato paste

-Step 7: Add Liquid and Seasonings
+Step 7: Add the liquid and seasonings

-Mix well, scraping up the fond (the browned bits) from the bottom of the pot for that extra flavor.
+Mix everything well, scraping up the fond (the browned bits) from the bottom of the pot for that extra flavor.
 Turn up the heat and bring the mixture to a boil.

-Step 8: Simmer the Chicken
+Step 8: Simmer the chicken

-Step 9: Add More Ingredients
+Step 9: Add more ingredients

-Step 10: Add Bananas and Greens
+Step 10: Add the bananas and greens

 Serve your Chicken Pochero with steamed rice and enjoy!
 Store the leftovers in an airtight container for 3-4 days in the refrigerator, or freeze to extend their shelf life.